 The right IDT for textures coming from display referred sources is sRGB-Texture.
 Textures can be a texture in 3D, but also a title or a logo from a client.
 I looked at some of the issues in the page Flame&ACES.

 In this article I am looking at the implications what can happen by choosing the wrong IDT for a texture.

-Actually ACES has a pretty straightforward image pipeline from the user perspective but is very versatile and it adds the handling of different color gamuts by processing image data in the biggest gamut possible called AP-1 (ACEScg).
+Actually ACES has a pretty straightforward image pipeline from the user perspective but is very versatile and it adds the handling of different color gamuts by processing image data in the second biggest gamut possible called AP-1 (ACEScg).
 The biggest gamut is AP-0, the transport and long term storage format, that should be written only in uncompressed half-float EXR files to match the ACES specs.
 Nuke uses by default a zip lossless compression, which works just fine of course.

 The processing pipeline in programs using ACES/OCIO: